0xDBFB7/scientific_standards/README.md

 I would first like to argue that the majority of science is safety-critical now.
 Though a failure of the scientific process doesn't make bridges fall immediately, it misinforms public policy and undermines trust in our ability to determine how the world works.

-That paper on is of no consequence to a technical audience, but when reported on credulously as "Scientists Find Fungus on Mars" next to "Scientists Claim Vaccines Safe", it becomes deadly.
+That paper may be of no consequence to a technical audience, but when reported on credulously as "Scientists Find Fungus on Mars" next to "Scientists Claim Vaccines Safe", it becomes deadly.
 A NIST group found to produce an incorrect value of a constant is at risk of being garroted by sleep-deprived PhD candidates.

 Any special weight which is put on scientific assertions in debate weighs equally on our responsibility for accuracy.
 A world where the scientific literature is not the place to find the best available [approximation of the truth](https://www.nist.gov/video/nist-colloquium-series-can-you-trust-fourth-paradigm-michael-lesk) is pretty dismal; extraordinary measures should be designed to ensure its validity without reducing productivity.

 Moreover, a repeated mistake is a lost opportunity to improve society.
-[Since](https://advances.sciencemag.org/content/7/21/eabd1705) "Existing evidence also shows that experts predict well which papers will be replicated.",
+[Since](https://advances.sciencemag.org/content/7/21/eabd1705) "Existing evidence also shows that experts predict well which papers will be replicated", it seems studies are being conducted which, with better dissemination and understanding of existing best practices, might never been done at all; the experts and researchers are sometimes operating with different information.

 We are told that we should follow the scientific consensus, but where is this consensus?
 It's nowhere you can read; it exists only in the minds of experts, and you hardly ever know which ones; it is scattered about a century of literature; a message in a bottle in the sea.
 Maybe this is just a necessary part of science, and no alternative is feasible, but I believe that there are some hints that, with changes in infrastructure, this may no longer be the case.